-Areas of reputational risks include - ministry, morality, health and safety, safeguarding (including child protection), company and charity compliance.
-We are well served by the Finance and General Purposes Committee, where we have finance, accounting and legal expertise, and by our professional advisors.
+Areas of reputational risks include - ministry, morality, health and safety, safeguarding, company and charity compliance.
+We are well served by the Finance and General Purposes Committee, where we have finance, accounting, and legal expertise, and by our professional advisors.
 We also subscribe to relevant publications, and to Companies House and Charity Commission email updates.

-The Council and staff remain committed to sustain the clear focus of the organisation around its primary charitable objectives, whilst also seeking to put in place the foundations for future development of the ministry under the Lord's leading.
+The Council and staff remain committed to sustaining the clear focus of the organisation around its primary charitable objectives, whilst also seeking to put in place the foundations for the future development of the ministry under the Lord's leading.
+Our values use the mnemonic CHRIST - Commitment, Humility, Respect, Integrity, Stewardship and Teamwork.

 Keswick Ministries partners with different Christian organisations to help take forward its objectives, including the recording, broadcasting and publishing of the teaching given at the Keswick Convention; the provision of a Convention programme for adults with learning difficulties and the provision of Convention bookshops.
-We have also partnered again with Living Leadership to deliver a Pastoral Refreshment Conference; an event held over three days "to provide an oasis for those in church leadership."
-A fourth PRC was held in February 2020 and was fully booked.
+We have also partnered again with Living Leadership to deliver a Pastoral Refreshment Conference; an event normally held over three days "to provide an oasis for those in church leadership."
+A fourth PRC was held online 2021.
+We plan for an "in-person" event again in February 2022 and already have a number of bookings.
+Other Teaching and Training events are also delivered in partnership with other organisations and appropriately gifted trainers.